-- 7.4.
-Employees and staff working on behalf of the CCG should be aware that in any transaction undertaken in support of the Vale of York Clinical Commissioning Group's commissioning functions (including conversations between two or more individuals, emails, correspondence and other communications), individuals must ensure, where they are aware of an interest, that they conform to the management arrangements for conflicts of interest. - 7.5.
-Where the Vale of York Clinical Commissioning Group commissions services from GP practices, the general safeguards will be supplemented by additional safeguards which form the separate guidance entitled 'Towards Establishment: Creating responsive and accountable CCGs together with Technical Appendix 1 Managing conflicts of interest (NHS Commissioning Board February 2012)'. - 7.6.
+- 7.5.
+Employees and staff working on behalf of the CCG should be aware that in any transaction undertaken in support of the NHS Vale of York Clinical Commissioning Group's commissioning functions (including conversations between two or more individuals, e-mails, correspondence and other communications), individuals must ensure, where they are aware of an interest, that they conform to the management arrangements for conflicts of interest. - 7.6.
+Where the NHS Vale of York Clinical Commissioning Group commissions services from GP practices, the general safeguards will be supplemented by additional safeguards which form the separate guidance entitled 'Towards Establishment: Creating responsive and accountable CCGs together with Technical Appendix 1 Managing conflicts of interest (NHS Commissioning Board February 2012)'. - 7.7.
 Where someone is to be part of the tender evaluation panel or decision making process regarding the award of the contract, any potential conflict of interest must be declared at the earliest opportunity.
-Failure to do so could result in the procurement process being declared invalid and possible suspension of the relevant individual from the CCG. - 7.7.
+Failure to do so could result in the procurement process being declared invalid and possible suspension of the relevant individual from the CCG. - 7.8.
 If in doubt, an individual should assume that a potential conflict of interest exists.
 Transparency demands that individuals are explicitly and clearly aware of their responsibilities and duties in this context.
-Should there be any doubt about the relevance of an interest, this should be discussed with the Chair of the Governing

-Body, Chair of the Audit Committee or the Chief Officer, which will result in a recommended course of action.

-- 7.8.
-Vale of York Clinical Commissioning Group employed staff are advised not to engage in outside employment which may conflict with their NHS work.
-They are advised to tell their employer if they think they may be risking a conflict of interest in this area and the declaration can be made on the form at Appendix B. - 7.9.
-All individuals covered by the scope of this policy are also required to declare any relevant personal or business interests of their spouse, civil partner, cohabitee, family member or any other relationship (including friendship) which may influence or may be perceived to influence their judgement. - 7.10.
+Should there be any doubt about the relevance of an interest, this should be discussed with the Chair of the Governing Body, Chair of the Audit Committee or the Chief Operating Officer, which will result in a recommended course of action. - 7.9.
+NHS Vale of York Clinical Commissioning Group employed staff are advised not to engage in outside employment which may conflict with their NHS work.
+They are advised to tell their employer if they think they may be risking a conflict of interest in this area and the declaration can be made on the form at Appendix 4.7. - 7.10.
+All individuals covered by the scope of this policy are also required to declare any relevant personal or business interests of their spouse, civil partner, cohabitee, family member or any other relationship (including friendship) which may influence or may be perceived to influence their judgment. - 7.11.
 Individuals will declare any interests, in writing, as soon as they are aware of it and in any event no later than 28 days after becoming aware.
-A form to be used for this purpose is included at Appendix B. - 7.11.
+A form to be used for this purpose is included at Appendix 4. - 7.12.
 Where an individual is unable to provide a declaration in writing, for example, if a conflict becomes apparent in the course of a meeting, they will make an oral declaration at the meeting, and provide a written declaration as soon as possible thereafter.
-The declaration will be minuted. - 7.12.
-Even if an interest has already been declared, it should be declared at the start of any meeting where matters relating to that interest are discussed and this should be minuted. - 7.13.
-Individuals applying for posts at the CCG or seeking appointment to the Governing Body and any of its committees and sub committees will be required to declare any potential conflicts of interest during the appointment process.
-Where a question arises as to whether this may impact on the ability to appoint individuals, further guidance should be sought from the CCG Chair, the Chair of the Audit Committee or the Chief Officer.
+The declaration will be minuted. - 7.13.
+Even if an interest has already been declared, it should be declared at the start of any meeting where matters relating to that interest are discussed and this should be minuted.

+7.14.
+Individuals applying for posts at the CCG or seeking appointment to the Governing Body and any of its committees and sub-committees will be required to declare any potential conflicts of interest during the appointment process.
+Where a question arises as to whether this may impact on the ability to appoint individuals, further guidance should be sought from the Conflicts of Interest Guardian, the CCG Chair, the Chair of the Audit Committee or the Accountable Officer.